What is it?

 Education Workshops and Food Literacy Curriculum

 Here are a few things we need for this project:

 - Volunteers to help with classroom workshop activities

-- Volunteers to help with packing for local food club
+- Volunteers to help with packing and driving for food programs

 - Fundraising help to ensure program sustainability

 - School champions to help promote Farm to School at all 50 schools in Headwaters

 Why do it?

 These programs aim to help develop local food intelligence, skills and empathy among students and their parents and to make connections between local food producers and consumers.
 Ultimately, we hope that after learning where real food comes from and how important food production is, more children will enter farm careers to ensure a strong local food future in our region.